Talbot County, Maryland: Longwoods School House

-Longwoods School House or The Little Red School House located on Longwoods Road (Route 662) just north of Easton.
+Longwoods School House or The Little Red School House is located on Longwoods Road (Route 662) just north of Easton.
 Longwoods School House is one of the few remaining one-room schoolhouses on the Eastern Shore.
-The school opened in 1865 with the average class size of about 30, and held its last class in 1967.
-Helen Collins once said "that she remembers going to school at the Little Red School House for primary school."
-She said, "I remember walking to school at the Little Red School House and after school my classmate and myself would walk to the store across the road and buy a pop."
+The school opened in 1865 with an average class size of about 30, and held its last class in 1967.
 It once had two outhouses: one for the boys and one for the girls, separated by a fence.
 Indoor plumbing was introduced in 1957 and electricity in 1936.

 The Talbot Historical Society restored the schoolhouse to it original form, removing the electrical lights and the modern plumbing and added the outhouse to the back of the building.

 Poplar Island

-Popeley Island (later Poplar Island) was one of Talbot County's first islands that was given and name and location on a map.
+Popeley Island (later Poplar Island) was one of Talbot County's first islands that was given a name and location on a map.
 Popeley Island was given its name by Captain William Claibourne after Lt.
 Richard Popeley.
 Popeley Island was the first land to be settled in 1632 by Captain William Claibourne.
 The first fields were planted in Talbot County on Popeley Island in 1634, and in 1635 Claibourne granted the whole island to his cousin Richard Thompson.
-The summer of 1637, while Thompson was off the island on an expedition, Native Americans, the Nanticoke tribe, massacred Thompson's whole family and workers.
+During the summer of 1637, while Thompson was off the island on an expedition, Native Americans, the Nanticoke tribe, massacred Thompson's whole family and workers.
 Through the 1700s the name changed spelling from Popeleys to Poples to Poplar.
 Thompson went back to Virginia and never came back to his island.
-Everyone forgot who Lt.
-Richard Popeley was, and the name Poplar Island stuck.
-In 1654 Thomas Hawkins acquired the Poplar Island and sold half to Seth Foster, Tilghman Island founding father.
+In 1654 Thomas Hawkins acquired Poplar Island and sold half to Seth Foster, Tilghman Island’s founding father.
 Poplar Island is only accessible by boat today and is currently being rebuilt by the Army Corps of Engineers.